Cambodia: Garment unions regroup, plan peaceful strike in MarchBy Robert Baird Feb 14, 2014 2:00PM UTC

-The general will take place on March 12 when, instead of demonstrating on the streets or outside factories, workers will be urged to simply stay at home.
+The general strike will take place on March 12 when, instead of demonstrating on the streets or outside factories, workers will be urged to simply stay at home.

 Eight of Cambodia’s largest non government-aligned unions agreed Wednesday on a series of civil disobedience measures designed to disrupt production in Cambodia’s largest export industry.